-- Better Business Bureau – Florida Business Toolkit
+- Better Business Bureau – Florida Business Resources

 This toolkit is a valuable resource to help Florida entrepreneurs start, grow and build trust for their business, provided by the West Florida branch of the Better Business Bureau (BBB).
 Explore their website to find out more about your local chapter and how accreditation can benefit your business.

 - Business Network International (BNI) America